 “Where’s Pa?”
 Mark whispered.

 grabbed her wrist.
 “You’ve got to come to the ranch!
-There’s been
+There’s

-he’d gotten all over her sleeve.
+black soot he’d gotten all over her sleeve.
 “What sort of

 Mark swallowed.
 “Well…Will you just come and…”

-budging from this spot until you tell me exactly what this is all about!”
+budging from this spot until you tell me exactly what this is

-morning, he told me to ride over and get Mr. Marvin to
+this morning, he told me to ride over and get Mr. Marvin to

 She pointed a finger at Mark.
 “And YOU thought you could do it

 what were ye thinking this close to the weddin’?
-I oughta bend ye over my
+I oughta bend

-how riled Pa was this morning.
-Just imagine what would happen if he
+you know how riled Pa was this morning.
+Just imagine what would

-to Mr. Marvin’s and beg him to get to your house as
+“Ye ride to Mr. Marvin’s and beg him to get to your house as

 soon as possible, Mark.
 And hurry!
 Then when ye get home, I’ll

 “Lou, what if Pa…” Mark started.

-your father and Milly will be occupied most of the day.
-They have an
+feeling your father and Milly will be occupied most of the day.

-smiled down at him as she laid her hands on his shoulders.
+She smiled down at him as she laid her hands on his shoulders.